ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ### Cold asynchronous reactive stream

-The following class demonstrates an asynchronous Publisher that also sends a finite sequence of events from an Iterator.
+The following class demonstrates an asynchronous Publisher that sends a finite sequence of events from an Iterator.
 Its structure is similar to the synchronous Producer mentioned earlier.
-The main difference is that the Publisher event _onSubscribe_ and the Subscription events _request_ and _cancel_ are processed not in the caller thread but in another worker thread of the given Executor instance.
+The main difference from the synchronous Producer mentioned earlier is that this Publisher processes events in different threads than they were received.
+To transfer events between threads, the Publisher sends events in wrapper signal classes via a thread-safe queue.

 ```java